hilbix/mcfriend/README.md

 T.B.D.

-> Continue reading from here
+> **Continue reading from here**

 ## Resources needed

 - The Mincraft Server should have at least 2 vCPU and 4 GB RAM
-  - You can try with 2 GB, but I doubt this makes you happy
+  - You can try with 2 GB, but I doubt this keeps you happy
   - vCPU means threads, so a CPU with Hyperthreading counts as 2 vCPUs
 - For bots you probably need 1 vCPU (combined) plus 1 GB (per bot) RAM
+  - currenyly bots have a high CPU load when started, in future I'd like to reduce this
 - The system itself shall have 1 vCPU and 1 GB left
 - Combined this makes 4 vCPU and 6 GB RAM
-  - This is exactly the VM paramters I test it with
+  - My test VM has exactly this parameters
   - It should run with 2 vCPU, but it is likely you will get some lag issues when the bot starts to spam commands to the server
   - May be that you can run on 4 GB RAM with 3 GB for the server and 1 GB shared for the bot+system
   - I would not even dare to try to run on only 2 GB RAM, but for a small single player test world this might be enough
-  - If you use a Raspberry PI 5 for this, rather get one with 8 GB of RAM than one with only 4 GB or RAM
+  - If you use a Raspberry PI 5 for this, rather get one with 8 GB of RAM than one with only 4 GB of RAM
-- You should not have less than 40 GB of disk space, better 60 GB or 80 GB if you are unable to extend it
+- You should not have less than 40 GB of disk space, better 60 GB or 80 GB if you are unable to extend it on demand
   - 10 GB for `/`, 8 GB for `/var`, 2 GB for `/tmp`, and a `swap` partition of the size of RAM
-  - If you have a separate `/boot` partition, use at least 1 GB, so you have enough room
+  - If you have a separate `/boot` partition, use at least 1 GB, so you have enough room for future kernel variants
-  - Allow `/home` to be grown if you only start with 15 GB or less
+  - Allow `/home` to grow if you only start with 15 GB or less
   - Do not use a single partition setup, better use separate volumes
   - Rule of thumb:  When a parition fills above 70%, extend it
 - On a Raspberry PI5 (with 8 GB):